prjemian/epics-docker/README.md

 `iocmgr.sh` script runs only _one IOC per container_.
 Starting containers is usually very fast.

+### Running an IOC in the container

+Running an IOC in a container is usually a two-step process, similar to running an IOC in any computer.

+1. Start a container with the image (and any additional features such as network and volume provisioning).
+Use `docker run ...`
+2. Start the IOC _in the container_ (usually with `screen` or `procServ`, so it runs in the background)  Use `docker exec ...`.

 <!--
-TODO: document how to mount container directories: `/tmp` (and `/opt`) -->
+TODO: document how to mount container directories: `/tmp` (and `/opt`)

+TODO: here's an interactive session as an example
+# Start an interactive session from the docker host workstation:
+docker run -it --rm prjemian/synapps

+# Next commands are in the docker container...

+# set a PV PREFIX for the new IOC
+export PREFIX=demo:

+# run a GP IOC (in a background `screen` session)
+gp.sh start

+# check a PV value
+caget demo:UPTIME
+-->

 ## Details